Technologies and Security Challenges in Metaverse: Research Challenges and Future Directions for Metaverse (RQ4)

+Data integrity and origin authenticity can be guaranteed by cryptographic techniques such as digital signatures \cite{gai2022blockchain} and hash-based verification \cite{wang2017verification}.
+Traceability can be achieved by secure time-stamping and audit trails, while blockchain-based logging systems can offer recordings of interactions.
+These can be combined with trusted hardware to guarantee secure generation and verification of input data.

-Since Metaverse sites are decentralized and frequently run on blockchain, centralized content moderation is either impractical or ineffectual.
+\mypara{4.
+Content Moderation in Decentralized Environments:} Since Metaverse sites are decentralized and frequently run on blockchain, centralized content moderation is either impractical or ineffectual.
 However, these platforms are vulnerable to deepfakes, hate speech, harassment, and disinformation abuse.
 The difficulty lies in developing real-time, context-aware, scalable moderation systems that work in user-generated, immersive, decentralized environments.
-Important questions are as follows:

-\begin{itemize} \item Can AI-powered moderation systems identify harmful behavior in real-time without bias? \item How can moderation policies be transparently and fairly implemented in decentralized governance models? \item What ethical frameworks should guide automated moderation in immersive spaces? \end{itemize}

-Collaboration between the communities of computer science, law, and ethics is necessary for these active research areas.
+Important questions are: \textit{Can AI-powered moderation systems identify harmful behavior in real-time without bias?} \textit{How can moderation policies be transparently and fairly implemented in decentralized governance models?} \textit{ What ethical frameworks should guide automated moderation in immersive spaces?} Collaboration between the communities of computer science, law, and ethics is necessary for these active research areas.